In 2026, supply chain traceability is an imperative for businesses, especially for retailers and brands in the fashion and apparel industries.

 - Greenwashing (misleading environmental claims)

-Importantly, supply chain traceability ensures your orders are being fulfilled where you think they are and that your 3rd party auditors are visiting and auditing the right suppliers.
-With real-time traceability tools like Segura this can be validated by tracking the purchase order through each tier of supply, as each supplier accepts the order through a chain-of-custody.
+Importantly, supply chain traceability ensures your orders are fulfilled where you think they are and that 3rd party auditors are visiting and auditing the right suppliers.
+With real-time traceability tools (like Segura's software) this can be validated by tracking the purchase order through each tier of supply, as each supplier accepts the order through a chain-of-custody.
 Simple, but extremely effective.

 Transparency and Accountability

-Traceability promotes openness within the supply chain, enhancing accountability.
-When every step is monitored and recorded, businesses can take responsibility for their practices and ensure they are adhering to standards of ethics and quality.
+Traceability promotes transparency, monitoring and recording every step of the supply chain.
+This visibility allows businesses to take responsibility for their practices and ensure they are adhering to standards of ethics and quality.

 Transparency significantly builds trust.
 When businesses openly share information about the sourcing, production, and distribution of their products, it demonstrates a commitment to ethical practices, quality, and accountability.
 This level of openness reassures consumers, partners, and stakeholders that the company operates responsibly, leading to greater confidence and trust in the brand.